 Docked oil rigs spend large sums on diesel power generation and normally represent major local CO2 and NOx emissions, when parked at Norwegian yards.
 However vessels visiting Coast Centre Base in Norway now win huge power savings thanks to a shore supply system developed and delivered by SEC and Frekvensomformer.no.

-By closing down their own generators they save up to 5,000 litres of diesel every day.
+By closing down their own generators they save up to 5,000 liters of diesel every day.
 And the benefits don’t stop there.
 The air is cleaner and the port is quieter, too.

 Trial before purchase